maniospas/smoll/docs/tutorial_cli.md

 You can name type unions by writing with this mixture of assignment and function definition syntax: `def Num = nat|float`.
 And the same syntax can be used to defined what was mentioned previously: literal types.
+Remember the `from` from earlier?
+This is defined via literals too!

 We will cover here only string literals, which is what's mainly useful.
-First get a glimpse of how they work.
+First get a glimpse of what they look like.

 ```python